8ta4/quest/DONTREADME.md

 - Not refer to the author or text: Not mentioning the author or text in the question keeps it concise.
 Every question is subjective in the sense that its answer is given by the author and found in the text, so there's no need to point this out.

+- Be as concise as possible: The shorter the question, the better.
+Concise questions help users quickly understand what's being asked.
+This way, users can focus more on the text, not the questions themselves.

 > Can an answer include content from multiple HTML elements?

 Yeah, absolutely.
 So whether your answer is spread across a bunch of `<div>`s, `<span>`s, or whatever other tags, `quest` will handle it.
 As long as the content is contiguous in the original text, `quest` will be able to identify it as the answer.
 This way, if someone decides to change up the HTML structure but keeps the content the same, `quest` will still find answer.